 Stop conforming.
 Another important step to become a freethinker is to detach yourself from group thinking.
 People choose to conform in all sorts of ways just in order to feel accepted and liked by others.
 To achieve that, many people unquestionably accept what others tell them out of the fear of being left out.
 By escaping the herd mentality you’ll be able to think more clearly, without feeling the pressure to comply with others.

 Research.
 A freethinker cares about truth like nothing else.
 In the journey to finding truth, there are guides that can help one approach it easier and quicker.
 If you’re searching for truth, it would be beneficial if you gathered knowledge from as many sources as you can, whether that is books, documentaries, podcasts, and so on.
 Do whatever helps to expand your consciousness.

 Use critical thinking.
 Learning how to use critical thinking is of utmost importance to freethinking.
 If you can’t analyze and critically assess the information that you come across, you’ll be an easy target for manipulation and thought control.
 Critical thinking will assist you in your search to discover the truth, by helping you to avoid being influenced by biased opinions and false information.

 Keep an open mind.
 Last but not least, a freethinker is a person with an open mind.
-That means, a person who is open to learning new things and ready to change his mind when presented with evidence that contradicts his opinions and beliefs.
+That means, a person who is open to learning new things and ready to change his/her mind when presented with evidence that contradicts his/her opinions and beliefs.
 A freethinker doesn’t accept anything blindly but at the same time doesn’t shrink from considering emerging perspectives and ideas that may challenge his/her worldview.